 Hykmete Bajrami, former Minister of Trade and Industry during Mustafa’s government from 2014 to 2017, said that she and LDK did not support the contract that the Kosovo Government has concluded with private company ContourGlobal to build the new coal-fired power plant, Kosova e Re, which is expected to cost Kosovo more than one billion euros.
-LDK was in a governing coalition with the Democratic Party of Kosovo, PDK, the party that concluded the contract with ContourGlobal, at the time that the contract was signed.

 However, publicly, no LDK official was ever vocal about the construction of Kosova e Re during the party’s coalition with PDK.

 Regarding the construction of the controversial hydropower plants on Kosovo rivers to generate alternative energy sources, Osmani said that new hydropower plants in Peja would not be allowed to be constructed.
 “I am convinced that many of these hydropower plants have been built for people’s personal gain, and the interests of the public were completely neglected.”